dzinghan/starter-hugo-academic/content/travel.md

 layout: staticpage
 ---

-i love discovering what the world has to offer! i went on several trips alone, including my first time in europe at 16.
+i was born in beijing and i grew up in montreal. love discovering what the world has to offer! i went on several trips alone, including my first time in europe at 16.

-here are the countries and major cities i've been in my life:

-* austria: vienna
-* belgium: brussels
-* canada: montreal (my hometown), ottawa, toronto, vancouver
-* china: beijing (my birthplace), shanghai
-* cuba
-* france: paris
-* germany: frankfurt, stuttgart
-* hungary: budapest
-* iceland: reykjavik
-* italy: naples, rome, venice
-* slovakia: bratislava
-* switzerland: zurich
-* usa: boston, dc, nyc, san diego
-* vatican

 happy to talk about travels!
+(14 countries and counting)

+(i will post some pictures and solo travel advice soon)